rlhatcher/career-sliders/content/home/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [cta]
-  url = "courses/"
+  url = "courses/example"
-  label = "About the Sliders"
+  label = "Start Here"
   icon_pack = "fas"
   icon = "book-reader"

 [cta_alt]
-  url = "post/sliders"
+  url = "sliders/info"
-  label = "Go to the Sliders"
+  label = "View the Sliders"

 # Note.
 An optional note to show underneath the links.
 +++